UEABIO/physalia-R-course-2023/docs/01-mixed-model.md

 particular analysis.</p>
 </div>

-> When determining wht should be a fixed or random effect in your study, consider what are you trying to do?
+> When determining what should be a fixed or random effect in your study, consider what are you trying to do?
 What are you trying to make predictions about?
 What is just variation (a.k.a “noise”) that you need to control for?

 <div class="warning">
 <p>More about random effects:</p>